thesecretlab/diary/Steps.md

 We're going to make DYViewController become the DYNoteViewController.

 1. Rename DYViewController to DYNoteViewController.
-2. Embed DYNoteViewController in a UINavigationViewController.
-3. Add a text view.
+2. Add a text view.
 Make it fill the screen.
-4. Select the bar at the top of the view controller, and change the Title to Note

 ## 01-ViewControllers